LeafCommunity/TextChain/README.md

       wherever Adventure runs.
 - **`textchain-bukkit`** → 🚰
-    - TextChain with additional Bukkit-specific features like sending to players directly and creating components for entities and items.
+    - TextChain with additional Bukkit-specific features like sending chains to players directly and creating components for entities and items.

 ### Versions